On this page

 Generally, the person who actually infringes the rights of the copyright owner will be held liable for the infringement.
 In the absence of the fair dealing exception or a license, anyone who copies a copyright protected work (e.g. scans a book, photocopies an article) without permission will be held liable for that infringement, whether that person be a student, staff member or faculty member.
 Staff may copy materials at the request of others (e.g., a faculty member or a student).
 In that case, both the person who actually infringes copyright (the staff member) and the person who requested the staff member to so infringe (the faculty member or the student) can be held liable for the infringement.
 In addition, you may place liability on the University if as an employee you copy works in an infringing manner in the course of your employment.
 Before you engage in any copying or use of copyright protected materials, please consider the parties whom you might be impacting.
 Please follow all University policies to ensure proper use of equipment for copying works.

-In addition to potential liability, staff at the University Libraries, Archives, Bookstore, Centre for Online and Distance Education, Teaching and Learning Centre, Creative Services and Document Solutions have a professional responsibility to respect copyright law and may refuse to copy or print something if it is thought to be an infringement of copyright law.
+In addition to potential liability, staff at the University Libraries, Archives, Bookstore, Centre for Educational Excellence, Creative Services and Document Solutions have a professional responsibility to respect copyright law and may refuse to copy or print something if it is thought to be an infringement of copyright law.

 What will happen if I don’t comply with the university’s copyright policies and licensing agreements?